Find elevations with the Tilequery API

 and lat

-variables in a call to the Tilequery API.
+constants in a call to the Tilequery API.

-Write a function getElevation()
+- Write a function

-that uses the lng
+that uses thelng

-values to construct a Tilequery API request, then uses Ajax to send the request and retrieve the results.
-Add the following code to your JavaScript, before the closing </script>
+values to construct a Tilequery API request, then uses fetch to send the request and retrieve the results.
+Add the following code to your JavaScript, before the closing</script>

 tag:

-function getElevation() {
+async function getElevation() {

-var allFeatures = data.features;
+const allFeatures = data.features;

 console.log(allFeatures);